juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

     5. Transform the face with the detected landmarks to have a "frontal face"
     6. Highlight the teeth on the face
 7. Augment data for posterior training
-8. Setup a good architecture for a Convolutional Neural Network for teeth recognition
+8. Seting up the Convolutional neural network in Caffe
 9. Training and debugging the system
 10.Testing the model